oblac/jodd-site/doc/madvoc/5+results-more.md

 result objects, similar to 'raw' result types.

-First thing is to create `JsonData`, wrapper for e.g. `flexjson.JSONSerializer` or any other JSON serializer (simplified version):
+First thing is to create `JsonData`, wrapper for our `JsonSerializer` or any other JSON serializer (simplified version):

 ~~~~~ java